Authentic, creative, personal and very special

 The cost is $60.00 per day per person (including lunch) and with no time limit to either create your own piece or finish something Jim has pre-cut.
 The price includes the bone, wax cord and use of all tools.

 Bookings are essential and preparing ideas for your design before arrival is recommended.
+Please indicate on your accommodation booking form if you would like us to book this activity for you.

 If you would like to contact Jim direct, please email firstname.lastname@example.org or alternatively call him on (09) 4058061.